 Coronavirus Disease 2019 (COVID-19)

-Coronaviruses are a large family of viruses that originate in animals but are known to cause respiratory illness in humans, particularly during the fall and winter months.
-Other novel coronaviruses have included Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS-CoV).
+COVID-19 is a novel (new) coronavirus that was first identified in Wuhan, China in late 2019.
+Coronaviruses are a large family of viruses that originate in animals, but are known to cause respiratory illness in humans, particularly during the fall and winter months.
+Other novel coronaviruses include Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS-CoV).

-Since the outset, Public Health Ontario has been conducting laboratory testing and working with healthcare partners to expand testing capacity.
-We have also been working very closely with the Ministry of Health and local public health units to provide evidence and expertise to inform decisions and policy around surveillance, case and contact management, and infection control.
+Public Health Ontario has conducted laboratory testing and collaborated with healthcare partners to expand testing capacity since the outset of COVID-19.
+We are also working very closely with the Ministry of Health and local public health units to provide evidence and expertise that will inform decisions and policy around surveillance, case and contact management, and infection control.